UnDefBhv/secure-password-generator/README.md

 # Secure Password Generator

 A secure password generator built with Python and the `secrets` module.
-It generates strong passwords using cryptographically secure randomness.
+It generates strong passwords using cryptographically secure randomness and checks whether the generated password has appeared in known data breaches.

 ## Features